MicrosoftDocs/Viva/Viva/topics/plan-topic-experiences.md

 ## Requirements

-You must be [subscribed to Viva Topics](https://www.microsoft.com/microsoft-viva/topics) and be either a global administrator, or both SharePoint and Groups administrator to access the Microsoft 365 admin center and set up Topics.
+You must be [subscribed to Viva Topics](https://www.microsoft.com/microsoft-viva/topics) and be either a global administrator or both SharePoint and Groups administrator to access the Microsoft 365 admin center and set up Topics.

 All users who are going to use Topics require a **Topic Experiences** license.
 Assigning licenses is covered in [Set up Microsoft Viva Topics](set-up-topic-experiences.md).
 If you plan to assign licenses programmatically, be sure the users already have licenses for Microsoft 365 (for example, E3 or E5) before assigning the Topic Experiences license.